TranchingProtocol/contracts/docs/Overview.md

 ```

 For most of the rollups the address aliasing needs to prevent cross-chain exploits that would otherwise be possible if
 we simply reused the same L1 addresses as the L2 sender.
-In zkAmoeba address derivation rule is different from the
+In tranching address derivation rule is different from the
 Ethereum, so cross-chain exploits are already impossible.
-However, zkAmoeba may add full EVM support in the future, so
+However, tranching may add full EVM support in the future, so
 applying address aliasing leave room for future EVM compatibility.

 The L1 -> L2 communication is also used for bridging ether.
 The user should include a `msg.value` when initiating a